 Security aims at protecting the confidentiality, integrity and availability of information and/or processes in an organization: Subsector 5 - Security Confidentiality is the property that information is not made available or disclosed to unauthorized individuals, entities, or processes; Integrity is the property of safeguarding the accuracy and completeness of assets.
 Accuracy could be threatened by (unauthorized or undesirable) update or tampering.
 Completeness could be threatened by altering or deletion; Availability is the property of being accessible and usable upon demand by an authorized entity.
 This subsector deals thus with a large scope of standards at the hardware, software, network or management level.
+Software, network of management level.
 This subsector encompasses the whole scope of data management, data going from characters or strings manipulated by a user to sophisticated and valuable assets.
 Subsector 6 - Data management Data management can be performed (a) in different environments such as a computer, a wired network or without contact (e.g. RFID - Radio-frequency identification, NFC - Near field communication technologies or Sensor Network) and (b) on various supports such as recorded media, hard drives or smartcards.
 An electronic signature is a mechanism to authenticate the author of an electronic document (like the handwritten signature for a paper document), and to ensure its integrity.
-Subsector 7 - Electronic signature Directive 1999/93/EC of the European Parliament and of the Council 34 on a Community framework for electronic signatures establishes a harmonized electronic signature similar to the handwritten signature.
+Subsector 7 - Electronic signature Directive 1999/93/EC of the European Parliament and of the Council 37 on a Community framework for electronic signatures establishes a harmonized electronic signature similar to the handwritten signature.
 This subsector about electronic signature includes the different concepts and mechanisms upon which electronic signatures are based including public key cryptography, public key certificate, hash functions and Public Key Infrastructures (PKI).
 Subsector 8 - E-archiving Archiving can be defined as the process of identifying, indexing, classifying, accessing, selecting, exploiting, communicating, exchanging and preserving, both paper-based and digital information.
 In general, archives consist of documents that have been selected for permanent or long-term preservation on grounds of their enduring cultural, historical, or evidentiary value.
 In the context of the ICT sector, we focus on digital archives.
+Subsector 9 - Sensor Networks Sensor networks consist in a system of spatially distributed sensor nodes interacting with each other and, depending on applications, possibly with other infrastructure in order to acquire, process, transfer, and provide information extracted from its environment with a primary function of information gathering and possible control capability.

-34 http://eur- lex.europa.eu/smartapi/cgi/sga_doc?smartapi!celexapi!prod!CELEXnumdoc&numdoc=31999L0093&model=guichett
+$^{37}\,http://eur-lex.europa.eu/smartapi/cgi/sga_doc?smartapi!celexapi!prod!CELEXnumdoc\&numdoc=31999L0093\&model=guichett$